sbernauer/trino/docs/src/main/sphinx/connector/googlesheets.rst

 --------------

 The metadata sheet is used to map table names to sheet IDs.
-Create a new metadata sheet.
-The first row must be a header row containing the following columns in this order:
+The first row must be a header row containing the following columns in this order (the actual header value does not matter):

+.. list-table:: Metadata sheet columns
+   :widths: 25 45 30
+   :header-rows: 1

-* Table Name
+   * - Column
+     - Description
+     - Default
+   * - ``Table Name``
+     - Name of the table as it will show up in Trino
+     - no default - mandatory
+   * - ``Sheet ID``
-* Sheet ID
+     - Sheet ID of the Google sheet.
+See `Sheet ID`_
+     - no default - mandatory
+   * - ``Owner``
+     - Documentation purpose only
+     - empty string
-* Owner
+   * - ``Notes``
+     - Documentation purpose only
+     - empty string
-* Notes
+   * - ``Column types``
+     - Specify types of the columns.
+See `Column types`_
+     - no type mapping - all columns will be ``VARCHAR``

-See this `example sheet <https://docs.google.com/spreadsheets/d/1Es4HhWALUQjoa-bQh4a8B5HROz7dpGMfq_HbfoaW5LM>`_ as a reference.
+See this `example sheet <https://docs.google.com/spreadsheets/d/1eKgxd877iah7rFvtcphqSU1z5eA3eYKHKsYkDmErbwo>`_ as a reference.

 The metadata sheet must be shared with the service account user,